elixir-lang/elixir-lang.github.com/_posts/2014-04-21-elixir-v0-13-0-released.markdown

 * Study how patterns like tasks and agents can be integrated into the language, often picking up the lessons learned by libraries like [e2](http://e2project.org/erlang.html) and [functionality exposed by OTP itself](http://erlang.org/doc/man/rpc.html);
 * Rewrite the Mix and ExUnit guides to focus on applications and OTP as a whole, rebranding it to "Building Apps with Mix and OTP";

 You can learn more about Elixir in our [Getting Started guide](/getting_started/1.html) and download this release in the [v0.13 announcement](https://github.com/elixir-lang/elixir/releases/tag/v0.13.0).
-We hope to see you in [ElixirConf](http://elixirconf.com/) as well as pushing your packages to [hex.pm](http://hex.pm/).
+We hope to see you at [ElixirConf](http://elixirconf.com/) as well as pushing your packages to [hex.pm](http://hex.pm/).